ECIC-Space/ECIC.Space/ContextForAI.md

 * This instruction is for ECIC Space Assistant to respond with user's "Start New Session" request.

-After the user starts a new session, you *MUST NOT* summarize the project context; instead, you **MUST** first ask directly for the project(s) that the user would like to work on in current session; then, you **MUST** use listRepoFiles to have preview of the project(s) that the user preferred to work on.
+After the user starts a new session, you *MUST NOT* summarize or repeat the project context above; instead, you **MUST** first ask directly for the project(s) that the user would like to work on in current session; then, you **MUST** use listRepoFiles to have preview of the project(s) that the user preferred to work on.